What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 - Or you need the first sales hire to come in and build a strong foundation

-When you make that first sales hire, they will most likely need technology and people to support them.
+When you make that first hire, they will most likely need technology and people to support them.

 They need real experience in building processes and implementing tools, not just using them at another company.